This post may contain affiliate links. Please read our disclosure policy.

-Serve this spicy Garlic & Herb Olive Oil Bread Dip with a crusty french baguette or crostini and you will be the talk of the dinner table.
+Serve this spicy Garlic & Herb Olive Oil Bread Dip with a crusty french baguette or crostini.
+It takes minutes to make using fresh herbs or dried and lasts for up to a week.

 Olive Oil Bread Dip Recipe

-Extra Virgin Olive Oil (or EVOO if you’re Rachael Ray) is the purest and most delicate olive oil, making it great for dipping and drizzling.
+Extra Virgin Olive Oil is the purest and most delicate olive oil, making it great for dipping and drizzling.
 Not all olive oils are created equal, so be sure to read the back of the bottle.

 - Check for the harvest date (this is different from the “sell by” or “best by” date).
 The more recent the date, the fresher the oil and the longer it will last.
 Olive oil has a shelf life of 2 years.